AOA19/AOA19/README.md

 ![banner](https://github.com/user-attachments/assets/f6e130b8-155e-40b0-be2a-419b116ef988)

 <h1 align="center">Hi, I'm Alexandra Akinyemi 💛</h1>
-<h3 align="center">Software Engineer</h3>
+I’m a Software Engineer working with both frontend and backend development to build dynamic web applications.
+I have experience with JavaScript, React, Express, MongoDB, Node.js, HTML, and CSS.
+I'm dedicated to continuously learning and implementing emerging technologies and tools to solve complex problems.

-- 🔭 I’m currently working on **A natural hair tracker application where user with any curl pattern can track their natural hair journey**
+- 👩🏾‍💻 I’m currently working on **A natural hair tracker application where user with any curl pattern can track their natural hair journey**

-- 🌱 I’m currently learning **Node.js, Express, MongoDB**
+- 📖 I’m currently learning **Node.js, Express, MongoDB**

-- 👨‍💻 All of my projects are available at [https://alexandraakinyemi.netlify.app/](https://alexandraakinyemi.netlify.app/)
+- 🌐 All of my projects are available at [https://alexandraakinyemi.netlify.app/](https://alexandraakinyemi.netlify.app/)

 - 📫 How to reach me **aakinyemi.dev@gmail.com**